History

 David Atwater

-coming to this vicinity in 1868.
+Hills area before coming to this area in 1868.
+He was prompted

-make the move by John Mitchell.
+to make the move by John Mitchell.
 As one of the first settlers,

 he began to farm wheat on acreage that he rented from Mitchell.